ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

-# An End-to-End Bioinformatics Pipeline for Single-cell Allele-specific Expression Analysis with Multiple Individuals
+# An End-to-End Bioinformatics Pipeline for Generating Allele-specific Expression from Multiplexed Single-Cell RNA-seq data

 Allele-specific expression (ASE) analysis investigates the differential expression of two alleles of the same gene in diploid organisms.
 ASE provides critical insights into diverse regulatory mechanisms, including cis-regulatory variation, epigenetic modifications, and nonsense-mediated decay.
 However, existing bioinformatics pipelines for deriving single-cell ASE counts vary significantly across studies.
 As a result, researchers often expend considerable time and effort on repetitive and technically complex programming tasks to implement these pipelines.
 To alleviate—and potentially eliminate—this burden, we propose a highly user-friendly bioinformatics pipeline that automatically processes raw sequencing data from multiple individuals and generates single-cell ASE counts for each individual.
 With minimal user input, the pipeline performs all necessary steps, streamlining the workflow and significantly reducing the manual workload for researchers.

-Our work is based on [SALSA pipline](https://github.com/p4rkerw/SALSA).
+Part of our pipeline is based on [SALSA pipline](https://github.com/p4rkerw/SALSA).
 Thanks for their excellent work.

 ## Part 1: Overview of the Whole Pipeline
 ### 1.1 Structure of Single-cell Data
 Before discussing the pipeline, we first need to understand the general structure of the data.
-Due to the extremely large size of single-cell sequencing datasets, it is impractical to store all raw reads (typically saved in .sra files) in a single file.
-Therefore, researchers usually divide all individuals into smaller groups, each containing multiple individuals—typically 12 to 16.
-Each such group is referred to as a pool.
-Within each pool, the same set of individuals may be sampled multiple times.
-For instance, it is possible that all individuals in Pool 1 are measured across 20 separate experiments, with each experiment referred to as a run.
+Multiplexing is a technique to sequence multiple samples in a single experimental run, and is commonly used to reduce costs and identify artifacts.
+The raw reads are typically saved in multiple pools, each of which is comprised of a small number of individuals.
+Within each pool, the library may be further divided and sequenced in multiple experimental runs.

 We use the [OneK1K dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE196830) (GSE196830) as an example.
-(In this project, we focus exclusively on PBMCs and do not analyze whole blood samples.)
+In this study, single-cell RNA-seq data were collected for peripheral blood mononuclear cells (PBMCs).
 This dataset contains a total of 77 pools, each consisting of multiple individuals (12, 14, or 16 per pool).
 For each pool, data from 20 runs are available.

 This is the general structure of single-cell sequencing data collected from multiple individuals.
 Our pipeline is specifically designed to process such data and produce allele-specific read counts for each individual.